WaddlesPlays/SpicetifyStuff/README.md

 ### Usage
 1. Navigate to the `Snippets` tab in Marketplace
 2. Click the `+ Add CSS` button in the bottom right corner
-3. Paste the contents of the `CustomCoverDimensions.css` into the `Custom CSS` field, and fill the others with whatever you please
+3. Paste the contents of the `CustomCoverDimensions.css` file into the `Custom CSS` field, and fill the others with whatever you please
 4. Read the comments in the CSS and customize it to your liking!
 5. Click the `Save CSS` button.
 Your Spotify UI should refresh, and you should see the results